 Using Pay with GasBuddy

-With my first fill-up behind me, I really knew the ropes now — or so I thought.
+With my first fill-up behind me, I knew the ropes now — or so I thought.
 The next station also asked me for my Driver ID but then also asked for an odometer reading.
 Not wanting to take the time to look at the dead-on reading, I entered a nice, round number and that seemed to work just fine.
-Unfortunately this may have caused some issue down the literal and proverbial road (more on that later).

 First, the biggest compliment I can give Pay with GasBuddy is that, to my surprise, it was accepted at every station I tried it at.
 That said I should note that the service is only intended to work at the pump itself and cannot be used inside (even if it is just to pre-pay for gas).
 As a result, if you only want to pump a certain dollar amount, you’ll have to do it manually.